Nodecafe-dev/soroban/README.md

 ### 1 - Create a bet : fn create_bet
 The first step is to create the bet.
 A bet owner will provide the 2 teams involved in the game.

-Once the bet is create, it is assigned a unique bet_id to identify it.
+Once the bet is created, it is assigned a unique bet_id to identify it.
-The status of the bet is open, meaning people can start placing bet.
+The status of the bet is open, meaning people can start placing bets.

 ### 2 - Place a bet: fn place_bet
 The bet owner is not allowed to place bets.